Ultraviolet germicidal irradiation: Food and beverage protection

-Technology
+UV Sources

-Lamps
+Mercury vapor lamps

 Germicidal UV for disinfection is most typically generated by a mercury-vapor lamp.
 Low-pressure mercury vapor has a strong emission line at 254 nm, which is within the range of wavelengths that demonstrate strong disinfection effect.
 The optimal wavelengths for disinfection are close to 260 nm.

 Mercury vapor lamps may be categorized as either low-pressure (including amalgam) or medium-pressure lamps.
 Low-pressure UV lamps offer high efficiencies (approx. 35% UV-C) but lower power, typically 1 W/cm power density (power per unit of arc length).
 Amalgam UV lamps utilize an amalgam to control mercury pressure to allow operation at a somewhat higher temperature and power density.
 They operate at higher temperatures and have a lifetime of up to 16,000 hours.
 Their efficiency is slightly lower than that of traditional low-pressure lamps (approx. 33% UV-C output), and power density is approximately 2–3 W/cm3.
 Medium-pressure UV lamps operate at much higher temperatures, up to about 800 degrees Celsius, and have a polychromatic output spectrum and a high radiation output but lower UV-C efficiency of 10% or less.
 Typical power density is 30 W/cm3 or greater.

 Depending on the quartz glass used for the lamp body, low-pressure and amalgam UV emit radiation at 254 nm and also at 185 nm, which has chemical effects.
 UV radiation at 185 nm is used to generate ozone.

 The UV lamps for water treatment consist of specialized low-pressure mercury-vapor lamps that produce ultraviolet radiation at 254 nm, or medium-pressure UV lamps that produce a polychromatic output from 200 nm to visible and infrared energy.
 The UV lamp never contacts the water; it is either housed in a quartz glass sleeve inside the water chamber or mounted externally to the water, which flows through the transparent UV tube.
 Water passing through the flow chamber is exposed to UV rays, which are absorbed by suspended solids, such as microorganisms and dirt, in the stream.